Methamphetamine: The Most Misunderstood Drug?

 and so studies find that quite a lot of people who use meth we're talking maybe one in three one in two

-will get meth-associated psychosis but this is an experience they'll have while they're high
+will get meth associated psychosis but this is an experience they'll have while they're high

 Those thoughts should go away pretty soon after meth is out of their system.
+So Tina, she only saw shadow people while she was taking meth.

 And Theo only got paranoid like that when he was using heavily.